 “IT as a department ended up owning the School Management System.
 Not necessarily dictating who does what, but managing how data is put together, implementing new features and patches, determining how things are stored, and assisting other departments,” Trevor explains.
 “We enable people to do what they want by working with all parties involved.”

-Chairo developed a specific model for the decision structure around data integrity and governance, with IT taking on the role as facilitators.
+Chairo developed a specific model for the decision structure around data integrity and governance, with IT taking on the roles of facilitators.
 As Lyndon explains:

 “Our role as IT is to support the system, provide literacy training for IT related matters, maintenance, data integrity and process automation.”